Trucker guidetruckerBlogtrucker

 Imagine this: there are people with bad intentions who pose as trucking companies and logistics professionals.
 They do this to steal valuable cargo and divert it from its intended route.
 Instead of delivering it to the right place, they take it for themselves.
 This is what we call "shipment misdirection attacks," and it's making these criminals a lot of money.
 In the second quarter of 2023, they managed to steal a staggering $44 million worth of cargo.
 On average, each theft was worth a staggering $260,703.
 Clearly, they were after valuable goods.

-Getting into the details, we can see that in the second quarter of 2023, there was a 17% increase in thefts of fully loaded vehicles, such as trailers and trucks.
+Getting into the details, we can see that in the second quarter of 2023, there was a 17% increase in thefts of fully loaded vehicles, such as trailers and semi trucks.
 Most of these thefts occurred in states such as California, Texas, Florida, and Illinois.
 There was also a lot of theft activity in large cities such as New York City and Philadelphia.

 On the other hand, theft by breaking into loaded vehicles decreased slightly from the previous year.
 This decrease was primarily due to increased police activity.
 It was most marked on routes where valuable cargo travels, such as the I-40 route through Arizona, California, and New Mexico.